keeg-Hson/DNS-Tunneling-Tracer/README.md

 </ul>

 <h2>Domain-based Features</h2>
-Next, with DNS tunneling being domain top heavy this makes this area yet another one critical for further inspection. given that in order to perform such a maneuver, attackers need to register new domain names that are often questionably named (ie: mimicking trusted URLs), this poses yet another node to map out more fully.
+Next, DNS tunneling being domain top heavy makes this an area critical for further inspection. given that in order to perform such a maneuver, attackers need to register new domain names that are often questionably named (ie: mimicking trusted URLs), this poses yet another node to map out more fully.
 It is also critical to note along with this that tunnel traffic will often petetrate one sketchy domain in specific with endless and unique subdomains, so this too poses a patterns worth further investigating.
 On the parallel, legitimate DNS traffic mostly gets channeled to domains that are both aged and well established all around.
 These two areas are critical to build around to map the domain based area further.

 <h4>Potential Features:</h4>
 <ul>